-Subcommittee members doubted that republication would be necessary or beneficial.
-Although the published rule certainly generated controversy and critical commentary from several defense groups, each of the changes after publication would seek to clarify the proposal without changing it in any significant way.
+Subcommittee members doubted that republication would be necessary or beneficial if the Advisory Committee approves the post-publication changes described above.
+Although the published rule certainly generated controversy and critical commentary from several defense groups, each of the changes after publication would seek to clarify the proposal without changing it in any significant way, or to delete provisions that had generated controversy and opposition.